gcgarner/IOTstack/docs/Containers/Home-Assistant.md

 # Home Assistant

-Home Assistant is a home automation platform running on Python 3.
+Home Assistant is a home automation platform.
 It is able to track and control all devices at your home and offer a platform for automating control.

 ## <a name="references"> References </a>